nelsonfigueroa/nelson.cloud/content/posts/2024-04-04-how-i-discover-blogs.md

-title = "How I Discover New Blogs" summary = "A list of resources I use to discover new blogs." date = "2024-04-04" lastmod = "2024-04-04" categories = ["Blogs"]
+title = "How I Discover New Blogs" summary = "A list of resources I use to discover new blogs." date = "2024-04-04" lastmod = "2024-05-01" categories = ["Blogs"]
 ShowToc = true
 TocOpen = true
 +++

 This is a list of resources I use to discover new blogs.
+I also maintain a [list of my favorite blogs]({{< relref "2024-04-03-my-favorite-blogs.md" >}}) if you're interested.

 ## Hacker News